Skip to Main Content

 East London's Industrial Drinking Scene and Where CRATE Fits In

-Hackney Wick's transformation from post-industrial backwater to one of London's more characterful drinking destinations happened gradually, then all at once.
-The stretch of canal-side warehouses between the Olympic Park and the Lea Navigation didn't attract bars so much as they attracted makers, studios, and collectives who then needed somewhere to drink.
-CRATE Bar & Pizzeria at Queen's Yard grew out of that context — not as a venue dropped into a neighbourhood, but as part of the neighbourhood's own logic.
+Hackney Wick's transformation into a drinking district happened gradually, then all at once.
+The stretch of canal-side warehouses between the Olympic Park and the Lea Navigation attracted makers, studios, and collectives who then needed somewhere to drink.
+CRATE Bar & Pizzeria at Queen's Yard grew out of that context, not as a venue dropped into a neighbourhood, but as part of the neighbourhood's own logic.
 The result is a bar that reads as an extension of its surroundings rather than a destination imposed on them.

-This matters when you're thinking about where CRATE sits relative to London's broader bar spectrum.
-The city's craft beer and casual dining crossover has produced a range of formats, from the polished tap-room hybrids of Bermondsey to the more studied cocktail-and-snacks operations in Soho and Islington.
-CRATE occupies the looser, more industrial end of that range, where the building itself — exposed brick, raw steel, large format windows opening onto water , is doing as much editorial work as the drinks list.
+This matters when thinking about where CRATE sits in London's broader bar spectrum.
+London's craft beer and casual dining crossover has produced a range of formats, from polished tap-room hybrids in Bermondsey to cocktail-and-snacks operations in Soho and Islington.
+CRATE occupies the looser, more industrial end of that range, where the building itself, exposed brick, raw steel, large format windows opening onto water, is doing as much editorial work as the drinks list.
 Bars like 69 Colebrooke Row or A Bar with Shapes For a Name represent London's technically rigorous, reservation-advised end of the spectrum.
 CRATE operates on the opposite axis: walk-in culture, industrial volume, and a pitch-up-and-find-a-table social contract.

 Approaching Queen's Yard: What the Setting Signals

-Getting to CRATE requires a decision that most central London drinkers don't make lightly: heading east past Stratford or Hackney Central and committing to the Wick.
+Getting to CRATE means heading east past Stratford or Hackney Central and on to the Wick.
 The closest station is Hackney Wick on the Overground, a short walk from the canal path that leads into Queen's Yard.
 That walk is part of the experience.
-The yard sits behind industrial frontage, and the canal towpath approach , particularly on a warm afternoon, when the outside terrace fills up against the water , immediately signals the kind of bar this is going to be.
+The yard sits behind industrial frontage, and the canal towpath approach, particularly on a warm afternoon, when the outside terrace fills up against the water, immediately signals the kind of bar this is going to be.
 The physical setting is doing the work before anyone has ordered a drink.

 The Booking Reality and Planning Your Visit